 Photography is the perfect DIY option if you don’t have a scanner or have oversized, 3-D art that you don’t want to outsource.
 Remember, if you have multiple children, you’ll probably want to separate their artwork into piles before you start photographing.
 At the beginning of the school year try creating a folder for each child with their name and school year.
 Set a few reminders throughout the year to do the photographs, it can even be fun to include the kids in the photo shoots!
 You can find tips for photographing your artwork at home here!
 She even has some great collage templates you can use

-- Outsource it!: For artwork that’s oversized, if you are buried in piles of artwork, or if you just don’t have the time, it’s totally OK to outsource your digitizing to a local company who has the experience and time to get it done.
+- Outsource it!: For artwork that requires oversized large format scanning, if you are buried in piles of artwork, or if you just don’t have the time, it’s totally OK to outsource your digitizing to a local company who has the experience and time to get it done.
 Bonus, they can probably print books for your kids that they will love going through into adulthood AND help you organize!

 It will give your kids a sense of pride to see their art on the walls, and there are so many ways to do that!
 There are some great interactive options for art display that allow you to cycle out the old artwork into storage as they make new art.
 Once you’ve taken the time to organize and you’re ready to digitize, you can throw the originals away.
 We recommend the Container Store for the safest way to store the art.
 This 12″ x 12″ acid free container is a perfect example!